All Episodes

 How are you?

-I'm I'm great.
+I'm great.

-I agree 200% with everything you are saying with regard to uh basically economics and particularly the bailouts.
+I agree 200% with everything you are saying with regard to basically economics and particularly the bailouts.

-Uh behavior that's subsidized is continued.
+Behavior that's subsidized is continued.

 And I see it going two ways.

-And my real question is how do we break the cycle?
+And my real question is, how do we break the cycle?

-Well, there used to be Yeah, right.
+Well, there used to be.

 There used to be an opposition party to this.